 - Sudden death, usually only associated with ventricular tachycardia or ventricular fibrillation

-Whether you first see your family doctor or get emergency care, you'll likely be referred to a heart specialist (cardiologist) for one or more appointments for a complete diagnostic assessment.
+Whether you first see your family doctor or get emergency care, you'll likely be referred to a doctor trained in heart conditions (cardiologist) for one or more appointments for a complete diagnostic assessment.

 If possible, bring along a family member or friend who can give some moral support and help you keep track of new information.
-Because there may be a lot of ground to cover, it will be helpful to prepare as much as possible.
+Because there may be a lot to discuss, it will be helpful to prepare as much as possible.

 What you can do